Phil Mickelson Chipping Tips

-The 5 following chipping tips will get you one step closer to being Mickelson like around the greens.
+The following chipping tips will get you one step closer to being like Mickelson with a wedge around the greens.

 #1: Stance that is open in relation to target at address